 We had the idea to make our own inside park one day – and what a hit it was!
 We now regularly make our own indoor park right inside our house, changing little things here and there, but always keeping our favorites.

 How to make your own indoor park

 Where would you like to make your park?
 Choose a place that you can easily supervise and that has a lot of space.
 This is something we change often when we make our park.
 A new location means new couches or beds, pillows and blankets, and therefore a brand new park!

 Decide on activities

 This step is great for toddlers as it allows them to have control (don’t all toddlers LOVE control?).
 It also allows them to make a plan and think about what is to come in the future.
 Planning skills are very important and just beginning to develop in our toddlers.
-Here are activities we love:
+Here are the activities we love: